I am saddened to report that Nick Woodbury, a founder and co-owner of Classic Bike Experience (CBE), passed away on January 29, 2020.

 A few years back, we had the opportunity to blend all those “professional” aerospace years with our mutual love of vintage British motorcycles (especially Triumphs… Nick was a Triumph guy) and a desire to share that knowledge with emerging young engineers.
 The KickMagic Pneumatic Starter was developed in conjunction with a senior engineering project team at the University of Vermont.
 Nick really loved that experience.

-Join us on April 26 for the 1st Annual “Wandering Woodburys Ride”
+Join us once the COVID quarantine lifts, for the 1st Annual “Wandering Woodburys Ride”

 The Woodbury family and friends had a quiet gathering the weekend after his death, but asked if we would sponsor a “Nick Ride” on his birthday, April 26 (a Sunday this year).
 He always strove to have his first ride of the year on his birthday.
 Notably, Nick was also a hot-rodder and often repeated his favorite line, “If I had all the money back that I’d spent on cars and bikes… I’d spend it on cars and bikes!”

-So, save that date!
-On Sunday, April 26, we launch the first annual “Wandering Woodburys Ride“ a spring breakout event including motorcycles, hot-rods, and friends–anyone on a motorized vehicle who wishes to join us in this commemorative event.
-Gather at 2 PM, roll out at 3 PM, food, music, and general BS from 4 to 6 PM.
+At some TBD date, we plan to launch the first annual “Wandering Woodburys Ride“ a spring breakout event including motorcycles, hot-rods, and friends–anyone on a motorized vehicle who wishes to join us in this commemorative event.
+We’ll gather at 2 PM, roll out at 3 PM, food, music, and general BS from 4 to 6 PM.
 Thanks to Guild Member Mike L’Esperance who coined the name at a recent Wrench Night …has a nice ring to it don’t cha think?